Create a data frame from a Workbook (with extra features)

 By default,

-is not named, the position of the elements will be used instead of the names.- combine
+names(x)are lost.
+To keep them, supply a string tonames_toand the names will be saved into a column with that name.
+Ifnames_tois supplied andxis not named, the position of the elements will be used instead of the names.- combine

 If

-, return a list of data frames.- repair
+TRUE, always return a data frames.
+IfFALSE, return a list of data frames.- repair

 Either a string or a function.
 If a string, it must be one of

-.
+"check_unique","minimal","unique","universal","unique_quiet", or"universal_quiet".
 If a function, it is invoked with a vector of minimal names and must return minimal names, otherwise an error is thrown.Minimal names are never

-.
+NULLorNA.
 When an element doesn't have a name, its minimal name is an empty string.Unique names are unique.
 A suffix is appended to duplicate names to make them unique.

 Universal names are unique and syntactic, meaning that you can safely use the names as variables without causing a syntax error.